Business Model Validation

 - Take % of transaction (10-30%)

-- Need both sides (chicken-egg problem)
+- Need both sides (chicken-and-egg problem)

 - Network effects crucial